thoughtspot/ts-chart-sdk/example/custom-bar-chart/README.md

 > **Note**:
 You can control render and re-render by implementing more granular control for the updates on data, visual props, or chart model.

-Till now u will be seeing error on `renderChart` function.Let's implement this-
+Till now you will be seeing error on `renderChart` function.
+Let's implement this-

 #### Implement the renderChart function